xishansnow/BayesianModelingandComputationInPython/markdown/chp_04.md

 utilizing all the data to estimate a single set of parameters, and thus more informed, albeit more generic, estimates.
 Fortunately we are not forced to pick just one option or the other.
-We can mix these two concepts in a single model shown in Equation {eq}`eq:multilevel_regression`.
+We can mix these two concepts in a singlete ding model shown in Equation {eq}`eq:multilevel_regression`.
 In this formulation we have decided to keep the estimate of $\beta$ group specific, or unpooled, and to use a common, or pooled, $\sigma$.
 In our current example we do not have an